 Study Group Format

-Study Groups are formed at the invitation of an individual, a sponsoring organization, or through an online offering.
+Study Groups are typically formed through a sponsoring company, organization, or congregation.

 These groups are most useful for people who have participated in one or more faith traditions and seek to reflect on their work or leadership in light of faith and spirituality.